-- Increases the opportunity for higher return on investment: The results of this research can be used in many situations.
-For example, videos that respondents take can be used to onboard employees and facilitate a greater connection between product developers, engineers, designers and the end user.
+- Increases the opportunity for a higher return on investment: The results of this research can be used in many situations.
+For example, videos that respondents take can be used to onboard employees and facilitate a greater connection between product developers, engineers, designers, and the end-user.

 A New Door to New Opportunities

 Again, facial recognition and mobile ethnography don’t replace other methods that researchers and product marketers have been using for decades.
-However, these options do offer the opportunity to gain insights that can lead to more successful product marketing efforts.
+However, these options do offer the opportunity to gain insights into customer feedback that can lead to more successful product marketing efforts.

 - Foundations: Uncover the secrets of creating a market-driven organization